 We also recommend reading:

-The difference between loli, lolita and lolicon
+The difference between loli, lolita, and lolicon

 • Lolita – Currently refers to a Japanese fashion;

-If you want to know more about Lolita, we recommend reading: Lolita Fashion – History, Culture and Types
+If you want to know more about Lolita, we recommend reading: Lolita Fashion – History, Culture, and Types

 What is a loli and a lolicon?

-anime about loli
+Animes about loli

-Other anime focused on loli characters:
+Other animes focused on loli characters:

 • Ryo-Kyu-Bu!